 This past Sunday, I attended day two of ‘AFROPUNK’ Fest in Brooklyn, NY, and it was quite an experience.
-This was also the first solo trip I ever done, and I finally faced my fear of going to another state alone.
+This was also the first solo trip experience, and I finally faced my fear of going to another state alone.
 Now, that’s truly an accomplishment because I thought I would never do it, but it wasn’t bad at all.
 My decision to go on Sunday instead of Saturday was simply because of Raphael Saadiq.
 That’s it.
 Legends like him only perform once in a blue moon, and I am sure that I will have more chances to see artists like Solange and SZA.
 I just didn’t want to miss out on a performance that I knew I was going to regret if I had not been there.

 In this review, I will talk about the festival, The Spinthrift Market, The Activism Row, the food, some of the performances I checked out, and if paying for a VIP ticket was really worth it.

 A few days before the weekend, AFROPUNK sent out emails and posts through social media of the festival map and updated questions and answers.
 Their app included the set times of the performers, and the list of all the organizations and businesses that will be in attendance.
-That was really helpful for planning the day because I knew what type of food I wanted to try, what businesses I wanted to support, and what organizations I wanted to donate.
+That was really helpful for planning the day because I knew what type of food I wanted to try, what businesses I wanted to support, and what organizations I wanted to support.

 The few activities that were going on: